Robinhood Review - Don't be Robbed by Fees, Invest for Free

 - Trading options: This app can provide you with 100% commission-free stock trading.
 You can also trade cryptocurrency, options, and ETF in the same fashion.
 Account fees are kept to a minimum on this platform, and this saves you more money eventually.
 Trading stocks and other things without being forced to pay lots of fees will be a real benefit to your bank account.

-- Low minimum balance requirement: Even the minimum portfolio balance will be easier to handle when using Robinhood.
-Most trading platforms require you to keep a large sum of money in an account, but Robinhood is different.
-All you will need is a portfolio of at least $2,000 to create an account.
-After this, you will never have to deal with any account minimum ever again.
+- No minimum balance requirement: Most trading platforms require you to keep a large sum of money in an account, but Robinhood is different.
+There is no minimum deposit required when opening an account.

 - Easy to use app: This app is easy to use with a very streamlined interface.
 Signing up will be a quick process, and it will only require necessary information such as your social security number, contact details, and a way to fund your account.
 Once you get things going, you'll have a smooth experience using the mobile app to trade.
 This is one of the most convenient methods to trade when you want things to be easy and affordable.